 Floor covering installation is a very important consideration in any flooring purchase.
-A floor covering does not become a finished product until it is installed.
-Fortunately many very knowledgeable Floor covering installation experts can be found.
-Unfortunately there area also many floor covering installation workers that stay they are flooring installers when they are really floor covering butchers.
+A floor covering does not become a finished product until installed.
+Fortunately many knowledgeable installation experts can be found.
+Unfortunately there are also many workers that stay they are flooring installers when they are really floor covering butchers.

 The floor covering industry is striving for improvement in many areas including the area of floor covering installation.
 Carpet and Rug Institute – RCI has developed a “seal of approval” that it issues to companies meeting specific installation criteria.
 The CFI – Certified Floorcovering Installers Association and the FCIA – Floor Covering Installers Association have developed excellent programs for improving the quality of floor covering installers.
 The National Wood Flooring Association – NWFA and the World Flooring Association – WFCA both offer continuing education as do many other trade organizations.